remipch/mini_mock/README.md

 #### Limitations

 MiniMock has the following limitations :
-- Currently it's a quick-and-dirty-proof-of-concept not tested in a wide range of platforms/use-cases/projects/real-world-serious-things.
+- Currently it's a proof-of-concept not tested in a wide range of platforms and use-cases.
-- Internally heavily uses C++ macros and obscure hacks
 - Currently covers only non-object functions (classes cannot be mocked yet).
 - Currently does not accept several functions with the same name.
 - Some complex features typically provided by usual mock frameworks are not and won't be provided (ex : `Times(AtLeast(17))`).
-- It has been developped and tested with gcc, the macro-related-magic-stuff is not guaranted to work with other tools.
+- It has been developped and tested with gcc, it's not guaranteed to work with other tools.

 #### Why using MiniMock ?